-His throne a fiery flame – see Ezekiel 1:27, the appearance of God on His throne.
+His throne a fiery flame – see Ezekiel 1:27, the appearance of Christ, as God on His throne.

-Its wheels a burning fire – the wheels of the living creatures around the throne in Ezekiel 1:16-21.
-For God is “a consuming fire,” see Hebrews 12:29.
+Its wheels a burning fire – here, Daniel sees the wheels of the living creatures around the throne, that we first saw in Ezekiel 1:16-21.
+The writer of Hebrews describes God as “a consuming fire,” (Hebrews 12:29).

 A fiery stream issued and came forth from before Him – this of course, is the Spirit of God, the Holy Spirit, “that proceeds from the Father” (John 15:26).
 Clearly, the Spirit of God is portrayed here as coming from the Father, and not as a separate “person.”
 The Spirit of God is likened to fire throughout the Bible, eg. Matthew 3:11, Acts 2:3, Hebrews 12:29, Revelation 8:8; 16:8.

 In this passage of Daniel 7:10-13, we see the Father, Son, and Holy Spirit, after the Day of Pentecost.